-CTION I: BACKGROUND INFORMATION Α. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 3-14-2019 В. DISTRICT OFFICE, FILE NAME, AND NUMBER: Fort Worth District, Prospero Solar Project, SWF-2018-00470 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Texas County/parish/borough: Andrews Co.
-City: near Andrews Center coordinates of site (lat/long in degree decimal format): Lat.
-32.293889° N, Long.
-102.862222° W. Universal Transverse Mercator: 701298 E, 3575018.7 W, Zone 13N Name of nearest waterbody: Whalen Lake Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: none Name of watershed or Hydrologic Unit Code (HUC): Johnson Draw (12080005), Landreth-Monument Draws (13070007) Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
-Date: May-July, 2018 ☐ Field Determination.
-Date(s): CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. revi warea.
+SECTION I: BACKGROUND INFORMATION REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 7/20/2022 DISTRICT OFFICE, FILE NAME, AND NUMBER: Fort Worth District PROJECT LOCATION AND BACKGROUND INFORMATION: State:Texas County/parish/borough: Collin City: Wylie Center coordinates of site (lat/long in degree decimal format): Lat.
+32.9956383 ° N, Long. -96.5164890° W. Universal Transverse Mercator: Name of nearest waterbody: Rush Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Trinity River Name of watershed or Hydrologic Unit Code (HUC): 12030106 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
+Date: 5/5/2022 Field Determination.
+Date(s): 6/30/2022 SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
+There Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The ere Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
-[Required 1.
+B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+There Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+[Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
-Wetlands: acres. c.
-Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): 2.
-Non-regulated waters/wetlands (check if applicable): Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain:
+Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 4.182 linear feet: width (ft) and/or 0.33 acres.

+Elevation of established OHWM (if known): .

+2. Non-regulated waters/wetlands (check if applicable):3

+Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.